Welcome > Our Staff

 Christopher Lawrence, co-director.
 Chris is Professor Emeritus at the Centre for the History of Medicine at UCL.
 He has published widely on the history of medicine and science.
 He has also edited volumes of historical letters.
 His books include Photographing Medicine: Images and Power in Britain and America since 1840 (with Daniel M. Fox; Greenwood Press, 1988), Medicine in the Making of Modern Britain, 1700-1920 (Routlege, 1994), Rockefeller Money, the Laboratory and Medicine in Edinburgh: New Science in an Old Country (Rochester University Press, 2005), and The Western Medical Tradition 1800–2000 (with W. F. Bynum et al.; CUP, 2006).
 He has contributed several of the essays to Livingstone Online.
 Email Chris at ucgalaw(at)ucl.ac.uk

 Adrian S. Wisnicki, co-director.
-Adrian is Assistant Professor of Nineteenth-Century British Literature and Co-director of the Center Digital Humanities and Culture at Indiana University of Pennsylvania.
-He also holds honorary research affiliations with Birkbeck, Univeristy of London and University College London, and is director of the Livingstone Spectral Imaging Project, a joint venture between Livingstone Online and the UCLA Library.
-Publications include a monograph, Conspiracy, Revolution, and Terrorism from Victorian Fiction to the Modern Novel (Routledge, 2008), and articles in Victorian Studies, Studies in Travel Writing, History in Africa, Journal of Colonialism and Colonial History, and elsewhere.
+Adrian is Assistant Professor of English at the University of Nebraska-Lincoln and a Faculty Fellow at the Center for Digital Research in the Humanities.
+He is also Honorary Senior Research Associate at University College London, and is director of the Livingstone Spectral Imaging Project, a joint venture between Livingstone Online and the UCLA Library.
+Publications include Conspiracy, Revolution, and Terrorism from Victorian Fiction to the Modern Novel (Routledge, 2008), and articles in Victorian Studies, Studies in Travel Writing, History in Africa, Journal of Colonialism and Colonial History, Scottish Geographical Journal, and elsewhere.
 Adrian's most recent research explores the role of intercultural dynamics in the production of Victorian colonial literature.
 Email Adrian at awisnicki(at)yahoo.com

 Janet Browne, associate director.
 Janet is the Aramont Professor of the History of Science in the Department of the History of Science at Harvard University.
 She is an experienced scholar of the natural history sciences and eighteenth- and nineteenth-century exploration.
 She has previously worked on editing Charles Darwin's correspondence.
 The use of correspondence in the construction of knowledge has long been an area of special research interest to her.